Nadal to miss US Open with season-ending foot injury - RFI

 Following his defeat to Novak Djokovic at Roland Garros, Nadal skipped Wimbledon and the Olympics before making a return to the courts in Washington earlier this month.

-He beat Jack Sock but then slipped to a three-set defeat at the hands of South Africa's Lloyd Harris, after which the 35-year-old said "the foot was better".
+He beat Jack Sock but then slipped to a three-set defeat at the hands of South Africa's Lloyd Harris, after which the 35-year-old declared that "the foot was better".

-However, he then pulled out of the event in Toronto saying it was "not a happy situation" and is missing from the current tournament in Cincinatti, the traditional curtain-raiser for the US Open which starts on August 30.
+However, that proved to be premature as he then pulled out of the Toronto Masters saying it was "not a happy situation" and is missing from the current tournament in Cincinatti, the traditional curtain-raiser for the US Open which starts on August 30.

+Nadal said that he wanted to give his foot time to heal so that he could come back fully competitive in 2022.

+"It is with the greatest enthusiasm that I will do everything I can to find the best possible form and return to competition with the objectives that are most important to me," said Nadal.

+"I am convinced that I can achieve this if my foot heals and, of course, with great daily effort.
+I will work as much as I can to make it so.

+"I promise to work hard to try and continue to benefit from this sport for a while longer."

-The world number three, who has 20 major titles to his name including four in New York, is just the latest big name to miss out on the US Open.
+The world number four, who has 20 major titles to his name including four in New York, is just the latest big name to miss out on the US Open.

-On Sunday, another former champion Roger Federer also pulled out of the US Open.
+On Sunday, another former champion Roger Federer also pulled out of Flushing Meadows.

 The 40-year-old, who has five US Open titles to his name, said he needed further knee surgery and admitted he "will be out for many months".